apache/druid/docs/querying/query-context-reference.md

   ~ under the License.
   -->

-Query context provides runtime configuration for individual queries in Apache Druid.
-You can configure query context through context parameters.
+The query context provides runtime configuration for individual queries in Apache Druid.
 Each parameter in the query context controls a specific aspect of query behavior—from execution timeouts and resource limits to caching policies and processing strategies.

 Query context parameters can be specified in the following ways: